mandana-mazaheri/COMP6971-CONP-concordia/README.md

 ## Installation

-Firstly, you need to install requirements
+Firstly, you need to run `conp-dataset_instullation.py`on your system to have the whole instulled conp-dataset.

 ---